uibakery/self-hosted/README.md

 ## Documentation

-The documentation on installing, updating and managing UI Bakery on-premise instance can be found [here](https://docs.uibakery.io/on-premise/ui-bakery-on-premise)
+For instructions on installing, updating, and managing the on-premise instance, please refer to the documentation on the UI Bakery website(https://docs.uibakery.io/on-premise/ui-bakery-on-premise).